Is it delicious or disgusting? Check what is skyr, why the sharks are buried and what to cook in a geyser.

 Hot springs in Iceland provide heat and energy, that is used in different forms.
 One of them is traditional geothermal cooking – performed by burying pots in the ground next to the hot spring.
 You can find the restaurant still using that method in Hveragerði.
 They have different types of local bread (above) and buffet with geothermally cooked soups and cold meats.
 Alex tried local fish, which was also cooked in a traditional method.
 Everything was delicious.

 Lamb in different forms

-I tried the lamb leg (“Skogafoss pride”) in the restaurant next to Skogafoss and it was one of the most tender meats, that I’ve had in the long time.
-It wasn’t the cheapest, as most of things in Iceland, 2900 kronas, but it was worth it.
+I tried the lamb leg (“Skogafoss pride”) in the restaurant next to Skogafoss and it was one of the most tender meats, that I’ve had in a long time.
+It wasn’t the cheapest, as most of the things in Iceland, 2900 krona, but it was worth it.